diaspora-project/diaspora-stream-api/docs/usage/quickstart.rst

 a number `partitions`.
 Each partition represents an append-only log.

 In this documentation, we will use the **files** driver that ships with the Diaspora Stream API.
-Other implementation are discussed in a later section.
+Other implementations are discussed in a later section.

 Creating a topic and a partition
 --------------------------------